-It is 4 pm, I am sitting in the lounge of my hotel preparing my next meeting and taking some notes about the things that stuck out from my last meeting just 3 hours ago with Melanie.
+It’s 4.00pm.
+I am sitting in the lounge of my hotel preparing my next meeting and taking some notes about the things that stuck out from my last session just three hours ago with Melanie.

-Melanie is a successful business woman and she contacted me a few weeks ago in total panic because the online business she had been running for over 4 years went into a sudden dive and she lost almost 50% of her usual turn-over for this time of the year.
+Melanie is a successful businesswoman, and she contacted me a few weeks ago in a total panic because the online business she had been running for over four years went into a sudden dive and she lost almost 50% of her normal turnover for this time of the year.

-The incident with her business has clearly shocked her and made her question her way of working and the decisions she’s been taken lately.
-I listened to her story which was filled with Ifs, Buts and Whens and ended with the questions: “What can I do to prevent this from happening again?”.
+The incident with her business has shocked her and made her question her way of working and the decisions she’s been taken lately.
+I listened to her story which was filled with ‘Ifs’, ‘Buts’ and ‘Whens’ and ended with the questions: “What can I do to prevent this from happening again?”.

-Studies have shown that our ability to make decisions decreases as higher the amount of choices are.
-They also revealed that when confronted with 3 possible options, we most likely make a good decision and find it far easier to make a decision in the first place.
-If we have only 2 choices, it becomes much harder, because we are confronted with a yes/no option and only one choice isn’t a choice.
+Studies have shown that our ability to make decisions decreases the higher the number of choices is.
+They also revealed that when confronted with three possible options, we most likely make a good decision and find it far easier to decide the first place.
+If we have only two choices, it becomes much harder, because we are confronted with a yes/no option and only one choice isn’t a choice.

-With this in mind, making good decisions means we need to bring down or up our options to the magical number 3.
-So how do we choose three options out of the possible 100s?
+With this in mind, making good decisions means we need to bring our options up or down to the magical number 3.
+So how do we choose three options out of the possible hundreds?

-We need to define some rules about the options we actually accepts as considerable and which we won’t accept.
+We need to define some rules about the options we accept as considerable and which we won’t accept.
 We need to step back to get a different perspective of what it is we are trying to do.
-The best time to setup these rules is if we are not in the middle of a decision process.
-They should not be setup as a reaction of a current situation, but defined as something we can personally stand for.
+The best time to set up these rules is if we are not in the middle of a decision process.
+They should not be set up as a reaction of a current situation but defined as something we can personally stand for.

-Once we defined our rules, we can measure all possible options against them, that will most likely reduce that number a lot.
-To cut it further down, we can look at the options we could implement the easiest. something we can do now and create impact straight away.
+Once we defined our rules, we can measure all possible options against them, that will most likely reduce that number significantly.
+To cut it further down, we can look at the options we could implement most easily — something we can do now and create impact straight away.

-Now we have 3 options.
+Now we have three options.
 Which one are you going to take?

-I went through the same process with Melanie and now she is working on it.
-I am looking forward to find out about her choices and her resulting decision.
+I went through the same process with Melanie, and now she is working on it.
+I am looking forward to finding out about her choices and her resulting decision.